oneproofinc/sample-windows-console-events-edge/README.md

 ## 📞 Support

-For integration support or to obtain the required DLLs, please contact ONEPROOF technical support.
+For integration support or to obtain the required DLLs, please contact ONEPROOF technical support at [support@oneproof.com](mailto:support@oneproof.com).